NinoBleus/NetworkProgramming/README.md

 8. updateCartItem - Update the quantity of a product in the shopping cart.
 9. clearCart - Remove all products from the shopping cart.
 10. viewProduct (productId) - View details of a specific product.
+11. startOrder (orderId) - Start a order where items can be added to
-11. viewOrders - View a list of past orders.
+12. viewOrders - View a list of past orders.
-12. cancelOrder (orderId) - Cancel a specific order.
+13. cancelOrder (orderId) - Cancel a specific order.
+14. pay (price) - pay after checkout
-13. Start - Start the eCommerce interaction.
+14. Start - Start the eCommerce interaction.
-14. Stop - Stop the eCommerce interaction.
+15. Stop - Stop the eCommerce interaction.